 Learning About the USDA Plant Hardiness Zones in New Hampshire

-New Hampshire can have cold winters, down to -35 F. in some parts.
-The New Hampshire USDA planting map divides this northerly state into six zones: 3b, 4a, 4b, 5a, 5b and 6a.
+New Hampshire can have cold winters, down to -35 degrees F. (-37 C.) in some parts.
+The New Hampshire USDA planting map divides this northerly state into six zones: 3b, 4a, 4b, 5a, 5b, and 6a.

 In the beginning of 2012, the USDA released a new plant hardiness zone map that was the product of 30 years of data collection from all over the country.
-Zones are categorized based on several factors with the most weight going towards extreme average winter low temperatures.
-Other factors that have been taken into consideration are elevation, urban heat and proximity to a large body of water.
-Although things like humidity, winter sunshine, soil moisture and duration exposed to cold temperatures are not factored in, it is wise for any gardener to start with the USDA plating zones.
+Zones are categorized based on several factors with the most weight going toward extreme average winter low temperatures.
+Other factors that have been taken into consideration are elevation, urban heat, and proximity to a large body of water.
+Although things like humidity, winter sunshine, soil moisture, and duration exposed to cold temperatures are not factored in, it is wise for any gardener to start with the USDA planting zones.

-While the majority of the New Hampshire planting zones experience extremely cold winters with a chilly lows, many flowers, shrubs and trees can survive and thrive in this climate.
+The majority of the New Hampshire planting zones experience extremely cold winters with chilly lows; however, many flowers, shrubs, and trees can survive and thrive in this climate.
 It is always best to choose native species that are well adapted to specific growing regions and weather extremes.
+Reputable nurseries in your area will only carry plants that are clearly marked with the USDA planting zones that are appropriate for the plant that is for sale.